webiny/docs.webiny.com/docs/deep-dive/architecture/files.md

 2. The **(F) File download service** only deletes the original file, and in case of images, it doesn't delete the resized variants.

-3. Once the original file is deleted, an event happens that that triggers the **(H) File delete service** which then cleans up the remaining variants.
+3. Once the original file is deleted, an event happens that triggers the **(H) File delete service** which then cleans up the remaining variants.